DJI NEO Review

 • No 4K Vertical Video

 The DJI NEO 2 is an exciting new addition to the drone market, packed with high-end features at an affordable price point.
-Recently, one of our Chinese friends, Ho Fang (何方) provided us with an extensive hands-on review, showcasing the NEO 2’s performance in real-world conditions.
-Based on his feedback, we’ve compiled the following review, highlighting key specifications and practical results.
+Recently, we got our hands on the drone and extensively tested its performance.
+Based on our results, we’ve compiled the following review, highlighting key specifications and practical results.

 Design and Build Quality